ddossot/NxBRE/NxBRE2/README.txt

 ## REFACTORING ##

 Any refactoring suggestions are welcome and encouraged.
 There are some classes we are not satisfied with, we won't tell you which ones, but if you have similar feelings while contemplating the design of some parts of NxBRE and come up with a cool refactoring idea, please tell it to us!

+This refactoring will be the first step of NxBRE v3.0.